- About Us

 The Port and town of Lyttelton are on the north shore of Lyttelton Harbour, a sea inlet in the north-west of Banks Peninsula on the coast of Canterbury in the South Island of New Zealand.

 The settlement of Canterbury, named after the mother diocese of the Church of England, is planned by the Canterbury Association in Britain.
-The aim is to found a specifically Church of England colony.
-Lyttelton is chosen because of its suitability as a port and the availability of a large area of flat land on the other side of the Port Hills, later known as the Canterbury Plains.
+The aim is to found a specifically Church of England colony, Lyttelton is chosen becuase of its suitability as a port and the availability of a large area of flat land on the other side of the Port Hills, later known as the Canterbury Plains.

-An Official Proclamation establishes Lyttelton as a recognised port.
+30 August, an official proclamation establishes Lyttelton as a recognised port.
 The first harbour engineering begins – construction of a 150ft (46m) long by 15 ft.
 (4.5m) wide jetty.

-The Charlotte Jane arrives at 10am – the first of the four ships bringing the main body of immigrants to the Canterbury settlement.
+16 December, the Charlotte Jane arrives at 10am – the first of the four ships bringing the main body of immigrants to the Canterbury settlement.
 It is followed by the Randolph at 5.30pm, the Sir George Seymour at noon the next day, and the Cressy eleven days later.
 They brought the main body of immigrants, swelling Lyttelton’s population to around 1,100.

 The first edition of the ‘Lyttelton Times’, which later became ‘The Press’, is printed.